-What if water – a resource that is at the center of many local and regional conflicts – could be utilized for fostering peace?
+What if water – a resource that is at the centre of many local and regional conflicts – could be utilised for fostering peace?
 It is this potential that the ‘Water, Peace and Security Partnership’ is seeking to leverage.
-Dr. Susanne Schmeier, Senior Lecturer at the IHE Delft Institute for Water Education of the UNESCO, explains that the partnership has emerged from a call for action sent out at the Planetary Security Conference in 2017, to which governments and organizations responded by creating a set of tools for assessing and responding to water-related security risks.
+Dr. Susanne Schmeier, Senior Lecturer at the IHE Delft Institute for Water Education of the UNESCO, explains that the partnership has emerged from a call for action sent out at the Planetary Security Conference in 2017, to which governments and organisations responded by creating a set of tools for assessing and responding to water-related security risks.

 “Water is obviously the element through which climate change manifests itself, and hence also climate change being a threat multiplier in many of the conflicts, it manifests itself through water.
 That has been on the agenda for quite some time, and it has also been put forward at the last Planetary Security Conference with a call for action.
 And to that call for action, indeed a number of organizations have responded.
 So the Dutch government, the Dutch Ministry of Foreign Affairs, has set up a project, which is called the ‘Water, Peace and Security Partnership’, that works on water-specific or water-related risks, and how they turn into more general security threats and risks that affect populations, countries, entire regions, but also the global level.